Hevand/AzureDevOpsAgents_on_AKS/README.md

 > * a single DS3v2 (4 vCPU, 14GB RAM, 28GB Temp storage), without reservations
 > * a B4MS (4 vCPU, 14GB RAM, 32GB Temp storage) + 3 years reservation
 >
-> The savings are more than **73%**!
-This type of savings is even higher than what was achieved by shutting down the machines outside of business hours(!).
+> The savings are more than **73%**, exceeding the savings realized by shutting down the machines outside of business hours(!).

 ## Reconsider our setup
 Reducing the costs for a given VM is a good practice and yields great results in this scenario.
 But what if we would change the approach even more dramatically?